- Academic Affairs

 The University of Maryland, Baltimore (UMB) has placed a high priority on interprofessional education (IPE), which is among the priorities of President Jay A. Perman, MD.
 The University’s Center for Interprofessional Education has awarded seed grants for the fourth year to encourage faculty members to work together for this purpose.
 Four faculty teams from multiple schools have been chosen for work to be completed in 2018.
 A symposium to highlight each project will be scheduled in November 2018.

-Jane Kirschling, PhD, RN, FAAN, Director of the Center for Interprofessional Education would like to congratulate the four faculty/staff teams who have been awarded 2017-2018 seed grants from the Center.
+Jane Kirschling, PhD, RN, FAAN, director of the Center for Interprofessional Education, would like to congratulate the four faculty/staff teams that have been awarded 2017-2018 seed grants from the center.

-Leah Millstein, MD (SOM) was awarded a seed grant in the amount of $15,000 for Interprofessional Approach to Advance Care Planning.
+Leah Millstein, MD (SOM), was awarded a seed grant in the amount of $15,000 for Interprofessional Approach to Advance Care Planning.
 Faculty members Amanda Agarwal, LCSW-C (UHC), John Allen, MD (UMMC), Danielle Baek, MD (SOM-UHC), John Cagle, PhD, MSW (SSW), Neda Frayha, MD (SOM), Nikkita Southall, MD (SOM), Joan Davitt, PhD, MSW, MLSP (SSW), Mel Bellin, PhD, LCSW (SSW), and Steven Eveland, MBA, RN, CHPN (UMMC) collaborated on this project.
 The Interprofessional Approach to Advance Care Planning project will enhance knowledge and comfort of medical, social work, and nursing students on the critical topic of advance care planning, while also providing them with firsthand experience of multidisciplinary collaboration and, specifically, team-based care delivery.
-Over the course of the 2017-2018 academic year, students will be educated on various advance care planning topics during an educational seminar administered by faculty from the Schools of Medicine and Social Work.
+Over the course of the 2017-2018 academic year, students will be educated on various advance care planning topics during an educational seminar administered by faculty from the schools of medicine and social work.
 Students will then collaborate in an interdisciplinary clinical encounter dedicated to advance care planning at the University Health Clinic.
-The student’s experience will be assessed with a series of surveys, with the expectation that participation will improve the students’ comfort and ability to address advance care planning.
+The students' experiences will be assessed with a series of surveys, with the expectation that participation will improve the students’ comfort and ability to address advance care planning.
 To learn more, please contact Dr. Millstein at 410-328-7783 or email@example.com

 The selection of the four grant recipient teams was based on an evaluation of proposals that met criteria in one of two categories for collaborative work: